dimanikulin/dimanikulin/PublishWhat1_en.md

 By adhering to these guidelines, your content will not only be well-structured but also enhance the overall readability and comprehension of the larger text.

 # Must-Have Chapters
+Certain chapters serve as linchpins in the architecture of comprehensive documents.
 In any comprehensive document, the following chapters are essential:

 - Headline: This chapter serves as the introduction, providing a concise and compelling overview of the document's main theme or purpose.